Six ways that agencies can influence behaviours

 Enable – We need to start where people are.
 This makes it easier for people to make the right choice.
 What is important is that people and sectors are provided with the support they need to make responsible choices (e.g. by putting the right infrastructure and services in place, building skills, removing barriers, training).

 Engage – It is important to get people involved.
 Effective public engagement is necessary to provide legitimacy for interventions that may be introduced.
-As David Pollack reminds us, “behaviour change can be controversial, involve difficult tradeoffs, and concern areas where government legitimacy is controversial.
-These questions are both tricky and of general concern to the public.”
+Behaviour change can be controversial, involve difficult tradeoffs, and relate to areas where government legitimacy is controversial.
+These questions are both tricky and of general concern to the public.
 This may require new methods of engagement and co-design to explore what actions are socially acceptable or to gain legitimacy for a proposed practice change.
 In this areas agencies could leverage networks, work with trusted intermediaries and champions, and build a shared understanding through the use of dialogue and learning-based approaches.

 Encourage – This covers the broad range of approaches that agencies have to encourage change (e.g. regulation, minimum standards, social marketing).
 It requires developing and putting in place incentives (in their broader sense) to encourage – and disincentives to discourage – a target audiences response.
 Providing feedback on progress is also important in this respect.
 One set of principles for encouraging change can be found in an earlier LfS post – Sustainability: six ways to influence behavior change.